Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Dog ancestors also developed the ability to benefit from vegetables, which is why modern canines share the human enthusiasm for sweet foods.
 Sweetness is the signal that a plant has reached ultimate ripeness and highest nutrient value.
 This diet flexibility gave dogs an edge in survival by allowing them to eat whatever was at hand.

-A dog’s teeth are designed for an omnivorous diet, that is, one composed of both animals and vegetables.
+A dog’s teeth, designed for an omnivorous diet, work well for eating both animals and vegetables.
 Dagger-shaped canine teeth hold and slash prey, while the small incisors across the front of the jaw gnaw flesh from bone.
 Molars crush bone, shear meat, and grind vegetable matter.
-Drinking is accomplished by curling the tongue into a backward spoon to suction up liquid.
+They drink by curling the tongue into a backward spoon to suction up liquid.
 In this way your dog throws water up into his mouth, and swallows every two to three laps.

 Feeding Dogs On Schedule